vran-dev/obsidian-contribution-graph/README.md

 ## Features

-- diverse views, support week-track(default), month-track, and calendar view.
+- **Multiple graph types**, support week-track(default), month-track, and calendar view.
-- personalized style, you can configure different cell colors and fill cells with emojis.
+- **Personalized style**, you can configure cell colors and fill cells with emojis.
-- use fixed date range or latest date to generate graph
+- **Customizable dates**,use fixed date range or latest date to generate graph
-- interactive charts, you can customize cell click event, hover to show statistic data
+- **Interactive charts**, you can customize cell click event, hover to show statistic data
-- simply integrate with DataviewJS, use contribution graph's api to dynamically render charts
+- **Integrate with DataviewJS**, use contribution graph's api to dynamically render charts

 ![](attachment/74103317de5336b5283338c56171f268.png)

-### How to modify graph?
+### How to Modify Graph?

-Jut click the edit button at top right corner
+Just click the edit button at top right corner

 ![Alt text](attachment/contribution-graph-edit.gif)